anthony-devarti/weatherapp/Project Data/pseudocode.md

 if time to complete > 30000ms && zipcode === field, second error page explaining why they did a bad thing.

+https://developer.mozilla.org/en-US/docs/Web/API/Response/Response (is this relevant towards the goal of making the response I get from the api into something usable?)

+async function getWeather() {
+      let response = await axios.get(weatherLink)
+      console.log(response);
+      weatherObject = await response.data;

+      this should get the data I need to push into the appropriate fields.  there should be a catch here with an error function call

+function error() {
+    builds an element on the page that displays an error and has a user friendly message. ok button should remove the message.
+}